fangtian-zhong/fangtian-zhong.github.io/teaching/csci591-fall-2025/projects/project3.md

 ---

 ## Logistics
-* Due: Tuesday, October 14th AoE.
+* Due: Thursday, October 16th AoE.
 * Submission instructions: ensure that you have the source code you want us to grade in a file called `project3.c` in your submission.